matanlurey/lurey.dev-archived/content/posts/the-tragedy-of-darth-vader.md

-A little known fact is that [Darth Vader][], the primary antagonist in the original Star Wars trilogy (and a primary protagonist in the prequel trilogy) has been referred to by no other than George Lucas as the centerpoint of the first six films - as ["the tragedy of Darth Vader"][].
+A little known fact is that [Darth Vader][], the primary antagonist in the original Star Wars trilogy (and a primary protagonist in the prequel trilogy) has been referred to by no other than George Lucas as the center-point of the first six films - as ["the tragedy of Darth Vader"][].

 [darth vader]: https://en.wikipedia.org/wiki/Darth_Vader